Toronto Bruce Trail Club

 d) your family’s Bruce Trail membership number if your family has one

-e) a stamped, self-addressed envelope so we can send you the badge
+e) your address, so we can send you the badges -

 7) 60th Anniversary Badge: